winduzoid/ubackup/README.md

 ## Installation

-Clone or download to any directory and run *ubackup --install-config*.
+Clone or download to any directory and run *ubackup-install [path]*.
 By default config files will be installed to $HOME/.ubackup.
-You can install files to another location by specified path in the --install-config option.
+You can install config files to another location by specified path.

+Installation script will perform next operations:

+* Add "HashKnownHosts no" option to .ssh/config.
+This option is necessary for automaticaly adding hosts to known_hosts
+* Install config files to config directory
+* Make symlink from */usr/local/bin/ubackup* to *ub* file.

 ## Configuration